cosmoscout/cosmoscout-vr/tools/atmosphere-generator/README.md

 ./atmosphere-generator rayleigh
 ```

+### `cornette`, `henyey`, and `dhenyey` Modes

+These modes write either the Cornette-Shanks, the Henyey-Greenstein, or the Double-Henyey-Greenstein parametric phase function for the specified wavelengths to a CSV file.
+Use `./atmosphere-generator <mode> --help` to learn about all the options.

 ### `ozone` Mode

 This mode writes the absorption cross-sections of ozone molecules in µm² for the specified wavelengths to a CSV file.